LV-APT/lvCICD/README.md

 ## Pre-works

   1. Setup a self-host runner for your repo.
-     1. Add your self-hosted Windows Machine to pool
+     1. Add your self-hosted Windows Machine to pool [`Azure DevOps`](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows?view=azure-devops) | [`Github`](https://docs.github.com/en/enterprise-server@3.2/actions/hosting-your-own-runners/adding-self-hosted-runners)
-        1. Add self-hosted Agent to Azure DevOps
-        2. Add self-hosted Runner to Github
+     2. Tips:
+        1. **[!IMPORTANT!]** Please read [Security hardening for GitHub Actions](https://docs.github.com/en/enterprise-server@3.5/actions/security-guides/security-hardening-for-github-actions#hardening-for-self-hosted-runners) before using a self-host runner in public repos.
+        Best practice:
+           1. Do NOT use `pull_request` trigger for public repos.
+           2. Only use actions created by GitHub or verified creators in marketplace.
+           3. Use github secret to store your critical information instead of using plant-text in workflow yml file.
+        2. Running Powershell Scripts needs to be enabled on the system.
+[Reference](https://www.partitionwizard.com/clone-disk/running-scripts-is-disabled-on-this-system.html)
+        3. If you set the runner/agent application as a service, please set the account to current user.
+You can use `whoami` command to check the current user.
-  2. Install LabVIEW and its components needed with NI Package Manger.
+  2. Install LabVIEW and its components needed with [NI Package Manger](https://www.ni.com/zh-cn/support/downloads/software-products/download.package-manager.html)
   3. Install [LabVIEW Command line Interface](https://www.ni.com/zh-cn/support/downloads/software-products/download.ni-labview-command-line-interface.html#)
   4. Install dependent VIPM Libraries ([lvCICD.vipc](https://github.com/LV-APT/lvCICD/files/8727600/lvCICD.zip)).